-- 1. Office (B1a) floorspace will be protected in the following locations:
+- 3. Office (B1a) floorspace will be protected in the following locations:

 - Town centres

 - Local centres

 - The Central Activities Zone

 - Focal Points

 - Employment protection areas

-- 2. Redevelopment proposals will only be permitted if:
+- 4. Redevelopment proposals in the locations set out in point 3 above will only be permitted if:

 - they would result in no net loss of office floorspace, or

 - there is no demand to use the premises as offices.
 Policy EI7 sets out how demand should be established.